msoucy/msoucy.me/content/seminars/d/_index.md

 The factorial example is simple, but in a lot of cases you'd prefer to be able to do a calculation both at compile and run time.
 For this reason, D allows compile-time function execution.
-Any variable what is created with `enum` or `static` is determined at compile-time.
+Any variable that is created with `enum` or `static` is determined at compile-time.

+---

 ```d
 int factorial(int n) {